ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 Elliot over the same peer-to-peer connection.
 Some primitive reflex in Elliot's mind was enough to understand this synthetic, non-verbal, unreal communication.
-The connection was facilitated directly by the neural modems, so it makes sense that anything emulating the genius of the Adam Task's signals --- like this protocol --- would be so nebulous and unintuitive.
+The connection was facilitated directly by the neural modems, so it makes sense that anything emulating the genius of the Adam Task's Signals --- like this protocol --- would be so nebulous and unintuitive.
 But it made up for this, in the eyes of many, *because* it didn't connect to the Matrix.